-Supplemental project requests, regardless of funding source, are limited to specific circumstances.
+Supplemental project requests, for the purposes of these instructions, are limited to existing previously appropriated projects, funded in prior fiscal years, regardless of funding source.
+Requests are limited to certain circumstance.
 The purpose of a supplemental capital construction/capital renewal request is to provide a method for adjusting previous year(s) appropriations or to use funds realized in a prior fiscal year.
 In rare cases, supplemental requests (1331 Emergency Supplementals) are used to make funds available earlier than the Long Bill would allow.

 - A. Criteria: In the past, the Joint Budget Committee (JBC) has directed that supplemental requests be based on one of the following criteria: - 1.
 An emergency or result of natural disaster - 2. technical error in calculating the original appropriation - 3.
 Data which was not available when the original appropriation was made, and/or - 4.
+An unforeseen contingency, such as a significant workload change.

+B. Types

-An unforeseen contingency, such as a significant workload change. - B. Types - 1.
-Regular Supplemental Requests: Used to add funds, reduce funds, change the approved scope of a project or source of funding, extend the amount of time an agency has to spend and appropriation, or to make other technical corrections.
-Regular supplemental requests for capital construction are due to CDHE with a copy to OSPB.
+- Regular Supplemental Requests: Used to add funds, reduce funds, change the approved scope of a project or source of funding, extend the amount of time an agency has to spend and appropriation, or to make other technical corrections.
+Regular supplemental requests for capital construction or IT are due to CDHE with a copy to OSPB.
 If approved, requests are forwarded to the CDC, JBC and OSPB in November.
-Regular supplemental requests for capital requests fo - 2.
+Regular supplemental requests for capital renewal projects must be submitted directly to the Office of the State Architect (OSA) with copies to CDHE. - 2.
 1331 Emergency Supplemental Requests: Limited to emergency situations that require legislative action during an interim between legislative sessions.
 1331 emergency supplemental requests are allowed under the provisions of HB 98-1331.
 The HB 98-1331 process has been used to address both emergency issues as well as to correct technical errors.
 This process should be used to address those issues that cannot wait to be addressed through the regular supplemental process.
 For 1331 emergency supplementals, the CDC and JBC can direct the State Controller to issue capital construction spending authority without the passage of a bill.
-If approved by the JBC, these requests require subsequent approval by the General Assembly in the next legislative session

-1331 Emergency Supplemental requests shall be submitted to CDHE and copied to OSPB any time during the interim between legislative sessions.
+If approved by the JBC, these requests require subsequent approval by the General Assembly in the next legislative session - 1331 Emergency Supplemental requests for capital construction or IT shall be submitted to CDHE and copied to OSPB any time during the interim between legislative sessions.
 Institutions must obtain approval from CDHE and OSPB before emergency supplemental requests are forwarded to the CDC.
 1331 Emergency Supplemental requests for capital renewal projects must be submitted directly to OSA with copies to CDHE.